tarunsachdeva/blog/_posts/2018-08-29-developing-leadership-latticework.markdown

 This is a system in which these domains are highly connected to each other, and they interact with the adjacent ones.
 Individual impact teams, teams impact outputs, etc.

 In further posts, I'll expand on each domain.
-I will also stress test this framework through my personal experience and practice, as well as through examining how battle-tested leadership practices can be added into this approach.
+I will also "stress test" this framework through my personal experience and practice, as well as through examining how battle-tested leadership practices can be added into this approach.
 I’m looking forward to seeing when and how this breaks.